Hannah Kearney

+Early life, family and education

-Kearney was born in Norwich, Vermont to Jill (née Gass) and Tom Kearney.
-They met while attending McGill University in Montreal, Quebec.
-She grew up and still lives in Norwich, Vermont.
-Kearney graduated from Hanover High School.
+Kearney was born in Dartmouth-Hitchcock Medical Center in Hanover, New Hampshire, to Jill (née Gass) and Tom Kearney.
+They met while attending McGill University in Montreal, Quebec, Canada.
+She was raised in Norwich, Vermont (and continues to live there).
 Her mother is active in promoting youth sports as the director of the Town of Norwich Recreation Department.
-Kearney studied at Dartmouth College as a member of the class of 2015.

-In her free time, Kearney likes to ride horses, knit, play soccer, read, and watch her brother Denny play hockey.
+Hannah began skiing at age two.
 She considers herself "half-Canadian" because her mother grew up in Montreal and she has relatives living in Vancouver and Montreal.

+Kearney skiied for Waterville Valley BBTS and graduated from Hanover High School.
+She studied at Dartmouth College as a member of the class of 2015.

 Career

+Kearney was the national junior moguls champion in 2002.
+She made her first World Cup appearance on January 11, 2003, finishing 26th.

 2006 Winter Olympics

 A gold medal favorite entering her first Olympics, Kearney had a poor first run and did not make it out of the qualification round.
 She stumbled after landing her first jump.
 Her score of 20.80 points put her in 10th at that point, with 20 skiers left to compete.
-After the second-to-last skier, she was officially bumped out of the top 20, the ranking she would have needed to advance to the final.
+After the second-to-last skier, she was officially bumped out of the top 20, the ranking she would have needed to advance to the final, placing 22nd.